oVirt/ovirt-site/source/feature/ssh-abilities.html.md

 2. Rest API
 Modifying Host and Action

 *   Adding SSH field to allow flexibility in the authentication protocol, this includes port, authentication method, and fingerprint.
 The API allows missing fingerprint value for backward comparability.
-When missing using the fetched fingerprint.
+When missing using the fetched fingerprint (The scheme is described above).

 3. UI
 Add\\Edit Host